wanatpj/h_blind/README.md

 One nice fact to note is that if we make similiar histogram for watrmarked BMPs then we get:
 ![X_a-X_b watermarked](/images/histograms/diff_hist_water_4pics.png)<br/>
+Thus the shape analysis of this histogram might give a predicate if there is some E_BLIND watermark inside a set of images.
 ### Deduction of watermark form the edge model
 We will perform different strategy on CPU than on GPU.
 #### CPU strategy